kpisacic/EkoKartaZg-home-assistant-custom-component/README.md

   - required: false
   - type: string
 - station_id:
-  - description: The station code of a specific weather station to use - see (#station_name)
+  - description: The station code of a specific weather station to use - see (#station_id)
   - required: true
   - type: string